 Data recipients SHOULD allow consumers to create user-defined tags, names, and/or descriptions (e.g. home deposit) for each data sharing arrangement.
-This will facilitate comprehension and management in the absence of information about the purpose or use case.

 Data recipients SHOULD allow consumers to search, sort, and filter their data sharing arrangements in a way that is aligned to the outcomes consumers are seeking.